-- Rental Rehabilitation Program.
+- Vacancy Tax For the purpose of discouraging removal of residential units from the housing supply, research and present the potential benefits and mechanics of adopting a Vacancy Tax on vacant residential buildings or units at a public hearing before the Planning Board at which the Planning Board may make a recommendation to the City Council.
+When considering a potential vacancy tax, also consider existing AMC Section 13-15 Boarded Building and Vacant Parcel Monitoring Fee. - Rental Rehabilitation Program.
 The City of Alameda's Rental Rehabilitation Program provides financial and technical assistance to residential rental property owners to preserve and improve existing affordable rental housing without passing the costs through to tenants.
 Assisted units must be occupied by low- and moderate-income households. - Housing Rehabilitation Program.
 The Housing Rehabilitation Program help low- and very low-income homeowners repair and improve their homes. - Substantial Rehabilitation Program.
 The City's Substantial Rehabilitation Program provides below market-rate loans to Alameda property owners to create new affordable rental units in vacant or underutilized space in existing structures.
+Consider changes to the program to incentivize construction of affordable accessory dwelling units.
 Grants of up to \$15,000 for preliminary design services are available to help owners determine the feasibility of new unit development before proceeding with the rehabilitation project.
-In exchange for below market-rate loans, property owners commit to rent the new units to Housing Choice Voucher Program tenants for 15 years. - Soft Story Structural Assessment Grant.
+In exchange for below market-rate loans, property owners commit to rent the new units to Housing Choice Voucher Program tenants for 15 years.

+- Soft Story Structural Assessment Grant.
 The Soft Story Structural Assessment Grant for Rental Units Program (Program) provides financial assistance to residential rental property owners (Owner) to assess their soft story structure without passing the costs through to tenants.
 At least 51% of the units in the building must be occupied by low- and moderate-income households.
 Grants of up to \$5,000 are available to offset engineering fees required to produce a report acceptable to the Building Department for review.
-Participation in this Program also provides eligibility for Rental Rehabilitation Loan Program funds to assist in the cost to retrofit the structure, subject to funding availability and eligibility criteria above. - Housing Safety Program.
-The Alameda Fire Department Housing Safety Program is a free program providing much needed services to low-to-moderate income residents over the age of 62 and persons with disabilities any age.
+Participation in this Program also provides eligibility for Rental Rehabilitation Loan Program funds to assist in the cost to retrofit the structure, subject to funding availability and eligibility criteria above.
+Consider changes to the program to allow construction of additional units or accessory dwelling units within soft stories to address seismic instability. - Housing Safety Program.
+The Alameda Fire Department Housing Safety Program is a free program providing much needed services to low-to-moderate income residents over the age of 62 and persons with disabilities of any age.
 The Program installs 10-year tamper resistant smoke and carbon monoxide detectors as well as ADA grab bars and interior handrails.
 Free nightlights, flashlights and grab sticks are offered as well. - Minor Home Repair.
 The City's Minor Home Repair Program provides grants of up to \$2,000 for emergency repairs to health, safety and security items, or minor repairs of carpentry, plumbing, heating, and electrical items.
 This program is available to low-income Alameda homeowners - Accessibility Modification Program.
 The City provides grants and low-interest loans to assist eligible seniors and persons with disabilities in making modifications to their residences, allowing the individual to attain greater mobility and remain safely in their home. - Amnesty Program.
 The City will continue to administer its amnesty program, which allows property owners to legalize existing housing units that may have been constructed without the benefit of city permits, provided that the units are upgraded to meet minimum Building Code health and safety standards.

 Time Frame: Ongoing, as homeowners approach the City.
 Identify neighborhoods every two years.
-Create flyers in multiple languages by June 2022.
+Create flyers in multiple languages by June 20232.